-The environment and water bodies are largely unattended and remain a high priority in the National Action Plan (NAP) for antimicrobial resistance (AMR).
-A particular problem of interest is the fact that wastewater effluents in Ghana are generally untreated and often discharged into water bodies.
-The Ministry of Health and its implementing bodies are interested in research tailored solutions that can be implemented on the ground in low- and middle-income countries (LMICs) to reduce antibiotic resistant bacteria (ARB) and genes (ARG) in wastewater effluents.
-The collaboration with the Ministry helps to situate this project within the national priorities of the Ghana AMR Policy.
+The environment and water bodies are largely unattended and remain a high priority in National Action Plan (NAP) for antimicrobial resistance (AMR).
+In Ghana, a particular problem of interest is the fact that wastewater effluents are generally untreated and often discharged into water bodies.
+The Ministry of Health and its implementing bodies are interested in tailored solutions that can be implemented on the ground in Low- and Middle-Income Countries (LMICs) to reduce antibiotic resistant bacteria (ARB) and genes (ARG) in wastewater effluents.
+This project’s collaboration with the Ministry helps to situate it within the national priorities of the Ghana AMR Policy.

-Antimicrobial resistance (AMR) presents one of today’s major health challenges with major economic consequences to the society.
-Global AMR dissemination is mainly due to the emission of antibiotic resistant bacteria (ARB), antibiotic resistance genes (ARG), facultative pathogenic bacteria (FPB) and AMR driving substances contained in human and animal waste into the environment.
+AMR poses a critical health threat with major economic and societal consequences.
+Globally, AMR dissemination is mainly due to the emission of antibiotic resistant bacteria (ARB), antibiotic resistance genes (ARG), facultative pathogenic bacteria (FPB) and AMR driving substances, contained in human and animal waste, spilling into the environment.
 Much effort has been spent on unravelling the sources, sinks and transmission pathways of AMR in a number of AMR screening studies globally.
 The main hotspots of anthropogenic AMR include:

 - point-sources, e.g., hospitals, nursing homes, domestic households, the pharmaceutical industry, animal husbandry, and slaughterhouses

 - urban wastewater treatment plants (WWTPs)